Codes of Ethics

 • Treat all clients and potential clients with absolute dignity, confidentiality and respect as free and equal individuals.

-• Maintain the good reputation of the coaching profession in general and The Coaching Academy in particular.
+• Maintain the good reputation of the coaching profession in general and The Coaching Academy or Improving Performance personal coaching in particular.

-• Comply with both the spirit and the letter of any commercial agreements made with clients, potential clients, professional colleagues and The Coaching Academy.
+• Comply with both the spirit and the letter of any commercial agreements made with clients, potential clients, professional colleagues, The Coaching Academy and Improving Performance personal coaching.

 • Make commercial agreements with clients and potential clients that are fair and will respect all parties to such agreements.